mech/Notes/JavaScript/React/states.md

 > An instance of the Go's `Board` class has several attributes that describe what a game of Go looks like at a particular moment in time.
 This is a common paradigm in React: get familiar with the snapshot concept.

+---

+> There is an internal joke in the team that React should have been called "Schedule" because React does not want to be fully "reactive".

 Every serious applications need to represent states *over time*.
 Root of all evil is state changing over time.

 Human mind is not good at keeping track of state changing over time.